Intercom

 CI job runs

-Intercom, the world’s first conversational relationship platform, began using Salesforce a couple of years after launching, and adopted Gearset in 2020.
+Intercom, the world’s first conversational relationship platform, began using Salesforce a couple of years after launching in 2011, and adopted Gearset in 2020.

-Dan’s team is responsible for Intercom’s entire Salesforce instance and is made up of around 10 team members - a mix of business systems analysts (admins), business systems engineers (devs) and their managers.
+Dan’s team is responsible for Intercom’s entire Salesforce instance and is made up of a mix of business systems analysts (admins), business systems engineers (devs) and their managers.

 Inadequate tooling led to inconsistent processes